njeanne/contacts_comparison/README.md

 conditions, and another one for the different contacts positions between the condition 1 and condition 2 and the last one for the different contacts positions between the condition 2 and condition 1.

-Two Multiple Sequences Alignments (MSA) annotated with the number of contacts will also be produced for each region.
-The annotations on the MSA are the number of contacts.
+For each region, Multiple Sequences Alignments (MSA) annotated with the number of atoms' contacts by alignment position and MSA annotated with the number of samples' having a contact by alignment position are produced.
 The numbers in <span style="color:red">red</span> are the count of contacts present in one condition but absents from the other.
 The numbers in <span style="color:blue">blue</span> are the count of contacts present in both conditions.